How the City gets money

 If you disagree with your re-assessment, you can ask MPAC to reconsider your assessment.
 If you don’t agree with MPAC after they have reconsidered, you can appeal to the Assessment Review Board.

 Residential tax bills include taxes collected for the Region of Peel, education, and City taxes.
-This means that only a portion of the increase that is visible on your 2023 property tax bill is related to the City budget.
+This means that only a portion of the increase that will be visible on your 2025 property tax bill is related to the City budget.

 We are working to find savings and efficiencies every year.
 One way we are strengthening our culture of continuous improvement is through the Lean program.

-Lean enables us to find efficiencies and new ways to save and invest money and time.
+Lean is an official City program since 2014.
+It enables us to find efficiencies and new ways to save and invest money and time.
 This includes purchasing and maintaining tools and equipment to reduce staff time, sorting library materials so that customers can conveniently find what they’re looking for and emailing pet licenses instead of printing and mailing them.

 For more information about how we plan and budget, learn how the budget works.